Welcome to Norway!

 As a foreign worker in Norway, you can choose between two different ways of paying tax:

 There may be a difference in how much tax you pay in the two tax schemes.
-You must check which scheme suits you.
+You must check which scheme is most profitable for you.

 The general tax scheme